 Well, one is derived from potatoes while the other one is from corn.
 I use both and can honestly say that there isn’t a big difference between the two.

-Potato starch is what’s more often used in Japanese cooking.
+Potato starch is more often used in Japanese cooking.
 Called katakuriko (片栗粉), it’s a fine white powder that’s almost squeaky to the touch.
-Since potato starch cannot handle high heat for a long time before it loses it’s consistency, it’s added at the end of the cooking process to thicken sauces, gravies, and soups.
+Since potato starch cannot handle high heat for a long time before it loses its consistency, it’s added at the end of the cooking process to thicken sauces, gravies, and soups.

 Corn starch is more often used in Chinese cooking and also looks like a fine white powder.
 Unlike potato starch, it can be added to a recipe at the beginning of the cooking process since it can handle high heat for a long time and won’t lose its texture.

 How to Make Mapo Curry Tofu

 - Whisk the ingredients for the sauce into a bowl and set aside.